After Christmas, it is essential to remain calm but remember it is crucial to figure out the actual price of Christmas.

-So Christmas the season and holiday is over, how much did it cost?
-In terms of time and aggravation, I can’t really help on quantifying that but here are some important things to remember to have in your total (in case you want to budget for next year):
+So Christmas, the season and the holiday are over.
+What was the actual price of Christmas?
+In terms of time and aggravation, I can’t help on quantifying that, but here are some essential things to remember to have in your total (in case you want to budget for next year):

 - All presents bought, which is easy most people would have that at the top of their list.
 Do you have all the receipts?
 Why not?

 - Holiday gratuities should be included, if you tip your: doorman, paperboy, garbage man, mailman, etc,. etc., etc.,